QuantumMaterialsModelling/AiSurf-Automated-Identification-of-Surface-images/README.md

-# LYRE: *L*attice s*Y*mmetry *RE*cognition
+# AiSurf:*A*utomated *I*dentification of *S*urface images

-LYRE is a tool which aims to inspect and classify atomically-resolved images (like AFM and STM) via Scale Invariant Feature Transform [(SIFT)](https://link.springer.com/article/10.1023/B:VISI.0000029664.99615.94) + Clustering Algorithms, inspired by the work of [Laanait et al](https://ascimaging.springeropen.com/articles/10.1186/s40679-016-0028-8). <br>
+AiSurf is a tool which aims to inspect and classify atomically-resolved images (like AFM and STM) via Scale Invariant Feature Transform [(SIFT)](https://link.springer.com/article/10.1023/B:VISI.0000029664.99615.94) + Clustering Algorithms, inspired by the work of [Laanait et al](https://ascimaging.springeropen.com/articles/10.1186/s40679-016-0028-8). <br>
-The main advantage of LYRE is that it exploits unsupervised machine learning techniques, so it doesn't require any image database for training, which is a bottleneck for many image classification programs.
+The main advantage of AiSurf is that it exploits unsupervised machine learning techniques, so it doesn't require any image database for training, which is a bottleneck for many image classification programs.
 It can be executed by office computers/laptops with an overall calculation time of approximately 30-60 seconds.
 No programming skills are required to use this tool, only the istructions written in the [Usage](#usage) section need to be followed.

 ## Installation
 No installation is needed, the user just needs to download this repository.